LucasGdosR/advent_of_code_24/day20/README.md

 2. Part 2:
 - Depth-limited breadth-first search;
-- Playing with condition checking was enough to speed up the code by 15%.
-I thought this was remarkable.
+- Playing with condition checking and `cheating_steps` incrementing was enough to speed up the code by 100%.
+I thought this was remarkable, although it made the code slightly less readable.